Currency banner with market chart and symbols

 Why Paying Overseas Suppliers Costs More Than It Should

-The visible cost of an international supplier payment is the transfer fee — typically £0–£25 at a UK bank.
-The invisible cost is the exchange rate margin: the difference between the real interbank rate and the rate your bank actually applies.
-This margin is where the majority of the cost sits, and it’s rarely disclosed clearly.
+The visible cost of an international supplier payment is the transfer fee.
+The invisible cost is the exchange rate margin — the difference between the real interbank rate and the rate your bank actually applies.
+Our guide on why banks give worse exchange rates explains exactly how this works.

-On top of this, payments routed through the SWIFT network can pass through multiple correspondent banks, each of which may deduct their own fee before the payment reaches your supplier.
-The result is your supplier receiving less than the invoiced amount — creating reconciliation issues, relationship friction, and sometimes requiring a top-up payment.
+On top of this, payments routed through the SWIFT network can pass through multiple correspondent banks, each of which may deduct their own fee.
+Track any shortfall using an MT103.

 The True Cost: Bank vs Specialist